wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/PublishApp.md

  > **Note:**
 > If the **Publish** button is disabled, then either your app does not have an assigned subscription key, or you have not trained your app yet.

-To test how your published app works, you can use the test console by clicking **Test App** in your app's left panel.
-For instructions on how to test your app using the test console, see [Train and test your app](Train&Test.md).
+To test how your published app works, you can access the test console by clicking **Train & Test** in the left panel.
+For instructions on how to test your app using the test console, see [Train and test your app](Train-Test.md).

 If you want to test your published endpoint in a browser using the generated URL, you can click the URL to open it in your browser, then set the URL parameter "&q" to your test query (for example: "&q=Book me a flight to Boston on May 4"), and then press Enter.
 You will get the JSON response of your HTTP endpoint.
 ![JSON response of published HTTP endpoint](/Content/en-us/LUIS/Images/PublishApp-JSONresponse.JPG)